Maternal and Child Health

 Program provides training, education, and informs practice on six focus areas — Safe Sleep, Breastfeeding, Developmental Screening, Healthy Equity, Perinatal Depression and Adolescent Suicide.
 Program targets relevant entities to build their awareness and practice in these areas.
 This is including but not limited to providing community groups, outreach/educational events, collaborating with health care providers, child cares, schools, and community organizations that impact children and families in Milwaukee.

 Program provides Safe Sleep Educational Classes to pregnant mothers 34 weeks and beyond or who have children under six months of age to qualify for receipt of a Pack N’ Play upon completion of the class.
-Please call one of the Health Centers for class schedule as hours vary.
+Hours of operation available on the Clinic website.

 A newborn baby can look healthy but have a serious disorder that cannot be seen.
 If not treated, these disorders can lead to slow growth, blindness, brain damage, or possibly death.
 Early treatment can help prevent these serious problems.